iscoe/cajal3d-i2g/packages/caffe_membrane_segmentation/README.md

 Overview
 -------

 This package contains software for classifying EM data as either "membrane" or "non-membrane" at the pixel level.
-The basic approach follows that of [Ciresan] and uses convolutional neural networks (CNN) to solve the classification problem.
+The basic approach follows that of [Ciresan] and uses convolutional neural networks (CNNs) to solve the classification problem.
+Note that this package is a newer implementation; our previous implementation used Theano as the underlying CNN framework.
+Switching to Caffe simplifies some of the implementation and makes it a bit easier to experiment with different network configurations.

 [Ciresan] Ciresan, D. et. al. "Deep Nerual networks segment neuronal membranes in electron microscopy images."
 NIPS 2012.

+**Author:** Mike Pekala (mike.pekala@jhuapl.edu)

 Quick Start
 -------